 - 1 can (15.5 oz.)
 White Beans, (Cannellini or Great Northern), undrained

 In a dutch oven or large pot heat oil over medium heat.
-Sauté the onion until translucent adding the garlic to cook for the last 3 minutes.
-Add the chicken and salt and cook until heated thoroughly.
+Sauté diced onion until soft and fragrant and then add minced garlic and cook for one minute longer.
+Add pre-cooked chicken and salt and cook until warmed through.
 Stir in seasoning packet, chicken broth, tomatoes (undrained) and beans (undrained).
-Stirring continuously bring the chili to a boil.
+Stir continuously until it comes to a boil.
 Reduce heat to low, cover, and simmer until thickened about 10 minutes.
-Salt and pepper to taste.
+Salt and pepper as needed.

 Makes 6 servings.